The facility is now back in the spotlight for less wholesome reasons.

 Photo via FWC captive wildlife report

-Tabraue was taken to the hospital in anaphylactic shock.
-He was hospitalized for five days, according to the FWC report.
+Tabraue was taken to the hospital and remained there for five days, according to the FWC report.

-One month before Tabraue's encounter with the Gila monster, a guest was bitten by another capuchin monkey named Abella after the animal got loose from her handler, according to the state records.
+One month before Tabraue's encounter with the Gila monster, another capuchin monkey named Abela chomped on a guest after the animal got loose from a handler, according to the state records.
 The visitor said she had a severe bite on her thigh and the wound bled for more than a week.

-"I was about 6 to 9 feet away from Abela, not interacting with her, and getting ready to leave for the day, when she jumped off the tree stump the handler had put her down on and raced across the ground and bit my inner thigh," the victim told the FWC investigator.
+"I was about six to nine feet away from Abela, not interacting with her, and getting ready to leave for the day, when she jumped off the tree stump the handler had put her down on and raced across the ground and bit my inner thigh," the victim told the FWC investigator.
 "I am not sure why she was not secured by the handler."

-She said the handler should have been paying more attention to the animal and the "medical response was totally unprofessional as they were completely unprepared for any incident."
+She said the handler should have paid more attention to the animal, and the "medical response was totally unprofessional as they were completely unprepared for any incident."

 Records reaching farther back show that in January 2022, an Endangered Species Act-protected jaguar lacerated a staff employee's finger while being fed.
 The employee received stitches at the hospital.